 A major priority for the Texas Pro-Life movement during the Regular Session of the 86th Legislature is to end funding of the abortion industry with state and local tax dollars.
 Many Texans falsely presume the state legislature has already fully defunded Planned Parenthood and other abortion providers.
-However, to accomplish this goal, the Texas Legislature must pass a critical defunding bill which would make the temporary Pro-Life funding policies permanent law for state funds.
-The bill would also extend those Pro-Life restrictions to prohibit cities and counties from contracting with abortion providers or their affiliates.
+However, to accomplish this goal, the Texas Legislature must pass Senate Bill 22 by Senator Donna Campbell (R-New Braunfels) and House Bill 1929 by Representative Candy Noble (R-Lucas), critical defunding bills which would make the temporary Pro-Life funding policies permanent law for state funds.
+These bills would also extend those Pro-Life restrictions to prohibit cities and counties from contracting with abortion providers or their affiliates.

 - Extend the temporary prohibition of state funds going to the abortion industry into permanent state law;